BuildUp (BUP) Self Reported Market Cap Hits $275,633.09

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

 BuildUp’s total supply is 3,465,000,000 tokens and its circulating supply is 346,500,000 tokens.
-The official website for BuildUp is gomoneda.com.
 BuildUp’s official Twitter account is @coingecko and its Facebook page is accessible here.
+BuildUp’s official website is gomoneda.com.

 BuildUp Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as BuildUp directly using US dollars.
-Investors seeking to acquire BuildUp should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as BuildUp directly using U.S. dollars.
+Investors seeking to trade BuildUp should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BuildUp using one of the exchanges listed above.

 Receive News & Updates for BuildUp Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BuildUp and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.